mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 First of all, let me do an overview of what Spiral is not competing against.
 At the time of writing it has a F#, C and Python backends in addition to the UPMEM one presented here.

 Compared to F# for example, Spiral gives tight control over inlining and specialization, so I can imagine it being used in performance sensitive applications on the .NET platform.
 It would probably crush C# for such a purpose thanks to its generative capabilities.
 But even so, this isn't really my aim as a language designer.
 If people want to use it for this purpose that is fine, but I am not going to try to push Spiral into such a crowded field by myself.
 The people in that domain can handle themselves.
 Maybe if Spiral gets popular, people will realize just how far staged functional programming can get them.
+My sense though is that even in domains where people clamor for performance, they aren't necessarily reaching out for it.

 Compared to C, Spiral is way better.
-It has a ref counted backends, I could do some extensions to the system to manage file handles and GPU memory and it would be quite nice to use.
+It has a ref counted backend, I could do some easy extensions to the system to manage file handles and GPU memory and it would be quite nice to use.
 Compared to other functional languages, Spiral is very efficient, so the negative impacts of ref counting on performance would be minimized.
 Still, just how many C language replacements are there?
 Do I really want to say my goal is to push into that crowded field?
 Every year, 10 C replacement languages get made.
 It is very easy to be better than C. I'll stay out of that warzone.

 Compared to Python, Spiral has minimal advantages when using it as a platform.
 I realize that in 2021, back when Spiral had a Cython backend instead and I tried benchmarking it.
 Cython presents itself as a speedy alternative to Python, but the reality is that if you are allocating any kind of Python objects, and you are going to be doing so for any code of note, you performance will crater down to the Python level.
 I benchmarked almost identical kinds of code generated by the F# and the Cython backends, and the F# one was 1,000x times faster!
 It would have been cool to present a speedy alternative to Python, but Spiral's advantages don't matter here.